-- G.6 The share of variable remuneration achieved as a result of reaching long-term targets shall exceed the share from short-term targets. - Referring to the forthcoming financial year, the Supervisory Board shall establish performance criteria for each Management Board member covering all variable remuneration components; besides operating targets, such performance criteria shall be geared mainly to strategic goals.
-The Supervisory Board shall determine to what extent individual targets for each Management Board member or targets for the Management Board as a whole are decisive for the variable remuneration components. - G.8 Subsequent changes to the target values or comparison parameters shall be excluded. - G.9 After the end of every financial year, the Supervisory Board shall establish the amount of individual variable remuneration to be granted, depending on target achievement.
-The target achievement shall be comprehensible in terms of both its rationale and amount. - G.10 Taking the respective tax burden into consideration, Management Board members' variable remuneration shall be predominantly invested in company shares by the respective Management Board member or shall be granted predominantly as share-based remuneration.
-Granted long-term variable remuneration components shall be accessible to Management Board members only after a period of four years.

-G.11 The Supervisory Board shall have the possibility to account for extraordinary developments to an appropriate extent.
-It shall be permitted to retain or reclaim variable remuneration, if justified.
+- G.6 The share of variable remuneration achieved as a result of reaching long-term targets shall exceed the share from short-term targets. - Referring to the forthcoming financial year, the Supervisory Board shall establish the performance criteria for each Management Board member covering all variable remuneration components; besides operating targets, the performance criteria shall be geared mainly towards strategic goals.
+The Supervisory Board shall determine to what extent individual targets for each Management Board member or targets for the entire Management Board as a whole are decisive for the variable remuneration components. - G.8 Subsequent changes to the targets or comparison parameters shall be excluded. - G.9 After the end of every financial year, the Supervisory Board shall establish the amount of individual variable remuneration to be granted, depending on target achievement.
+The target achievement shall be comprehensible in terms of both its rationale and amount. - G.10 Taking the respective tax burden into consideration, variable remuneration amounts of Management Board members shall be invested predominantly in company shares by the respective Management Board member, or shall be granted as share-based remuneration.
+Granted long-term variable remuneration components shall be accessible to Management Board members only after a period of four years. - G.11 The Supervisory Board shall have the possibility to account for extraordinary developments to an appropriate extent.
+It shall be permitted to retain or reclaim variable remuneration if justified.